argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 ## Annotator

 An annotator user is limited to accessing only the datasets assigned to it within the workspace.
-It has have two specific permissions:
+It has two specific permissions:

 - **Annotation**: It can annotate datasets in the Argilla UI.
 - **Feedback**: It can provide feedback with the Argilla UI.

 ![user_roles_schema](../../../_static/images/installation/user_management/user_roles.png)

-An Argilla user composed of the following attributes:
+An Argilla user is composed of the following attributes:

 | Attribute | Type | Description |
 | --- | --- | --- |